quasarframework/quasar/docs/src/pages/start/quick-start.md

 **(Beginner Vue) JavaScript Dev** - We highly recommend [learning Vue](/start/how-to-use-vue).

-**Intermediate Vue Dev** - We recommend getting accustomed to [Quasar's Directory Structure](/quasar-cli/directory-structure) and it's different build modes, [starting with SSR](/quasar-cli/developing-ssr/introduction) (the project you built is an SPA).
+**Intermediate Vue Dev** - We recommend getting accustomed to [Quasar's Directory Structure](/quasar-cli/directory-structure) and its different build modes, [starting with SSR](/quasar-cli/developing-ssr/introduction) (the project you built is an SPA).

 **Advanced Vue Dev** - You might want to use Quasar in different scenarios outside of Quasar's own CLI, then check out the different [Quasar Flavours](/start/pick-quasar-flavour).
 Or, if you wish to stick with the Quasar CLI, check out the different build modes, [starting with SSR](/quasar-cli/developing-ssr/introduction) and please be sure not to miss out on [App Extensions](/app-extensions/introduction).